 As one of the best overall viewpoints of Joshua Tree State Park, it should be no surprise that this is also an excellent spot for a sunrise.
 Views of the Coachella Valley’s rugged mountains in the pink and gold morning light are incredible.

-This is a place I can easily sit from full darkness to full sun and just watch the colorful changes against the mountain peaks.
+This is a place I can easily sit from full darkness to full sun and just watch the colorful changes against the mountain peaks in the distance.

-Visitors can access Keys View by car (parking is nearby), so if hiking in the dark is not your thing, this is a great option.
+And, this Joshua Tree sunrise spot requires zero hiking skills.
+Visitors can access Keys View by car (parking is on site nearby), so if hiking in the dark is not your thing, this is a great option.

 Looking for more of the best Southern California hikes?
 My e-book covers hikes within Joshua Tree National Park and beyond!
 Click the image below for more details.

 ➳ Have I mentioned a headlamp?!
 Of course I did!
 But in case you missed it, I will mention it again!